Nicolas-Maurer/Onitama_AlphaZero/README.md

 - Backpropagation

 The most important part is the selection of the child, it is done using the UCB formula applied to trees.
+This is the selection that we need to be careful in the trade between exploration and exploitation

 Remark: in the Simulation, instead doing a rollout, the value is obtained with the neural network.